My friend the time traveller

 I fear that my friend doesn’t fit well into this time.
 But then he didn’t fit well into his own either.
 Perhaps that is what it is to be a time traveler – not to fit in anywhere but just hurry through one’s own miserable life.
 I really don’t know, but then what does anyone really know about time travel anyway?

-Written by Jeppe Grünberger
+By Jeppe Grünberger